gradle/foojay-toolchains/README.md

 # Foojay Toolchains Plugin

 The `org.gradle.disco-toolchains` plugin provides a [repository for downloading JVMs](https://docs.gradle.org/current/userguide/toolchains.html#sub:download_repositories).
 It is based on the [foojay DiscoAPI](https://github.com/foojayio/discoapi).
+Requires Gradle 7.6 or later to work.

 # Usage